 You should also be aware that some illnesses including mental illness may be defined as a disability and lead to a legal complaint of discrimination under the Equality Act if not handled correctly.
-For more information see the Equality Act guidance from the Equality and Human Rights Commission and see NHS Employers' dedicated disability support web pages.
+For more information see the Disability advice and guidance from the Equality and Human Rights Commission and see NHS Employers' dedicated disability support web pages.